sb2nov/sb2nov.github.io/_posts/2017-02-07-gui-applications-docker-mac.md

 ---
 layout: post
-title: "Running GUI applications using Docker for Mac"
+title: Running GUI applications using Docker for Mac
-date: 2017-02-07
+category: Developer Environment
+excerpt: Guide on how to run GUI applications from within Docker on Mac using XQuartz.
+redirect_from: /2017/02/07/gui-applications-docker-mac/
 ---

 This is a short guide explaining how to run GUI applications from within Docker on Mac.
 This uses XQuartz to enable to set the `DISPLAY` variable within the container.

 ### Install XQuartz

 You can install XQuartz using homebrew with `brew cask install xquartz` or directly from the website [here](https://www.xquartz.org/).
-At the time of writing I had `2.7.11` installed on my machine with OSX El Capitan.
+At the time of writing, I had `2.7.11` installed on my machine with OSX El Capitan.
 After installing XQuartz restart your machine.

 ### Install Docker for Mac